 For diaper rashes involving the skin conditions seborrheic dermatitis or eczema, doctors sometimes prescribe corticosteroid cream (which should not be used in the genital area).
 Over-the-counter antifungal and mild corticosteroid creams that have hydrocortisone are other options.
 But check with the pediatrician first to see if you should try those or get a prescription cream.

 How Can I Prevent Diaper Rash?

 It's hard to do.
 Your best strategy is to let your baby go without diapers as much as possible.

 You can shorten a case of diaper rash, or make it not as severe, by keeping your baby dry and clean.
-Change his diaper as soon as it becomes soiled.
+Change his diaper as soon as it gets dirty.

-If you use cloth rather than disposable diapers, wash them in hot water.
-Also, use bleach or vinegar in the rinse water and add extra rinse cycles to help kill bacteria and remove traces of soap.
+If you use cloth diapers, wash them in hot water.
+Also, use bleach or vinegar in the rinse water, and add extra rinse cycles to help kill bacteria and remove traces of soap.